Human Proteostasis Network Project

 Next Steps

-- Audit the highest-priority genes in priority_genes.tsv.
+- Add the reviewed priority/boundary genes in

-- Work through the
+phase-1-style dossier generation. - Work through the

-1075projected candidate additions, using the unusual
+1093projected candidate additions, using the unusual

 propagation report as a blocklist for automatic review edits. - Promote only gene-level decisions that survive evidence review into AIGR